Message from new Commodore

 My name is Paul Parsonage and my total passion is the sea.

-I have a wife, two kids, job and a yacht called ‘Start Me Up.
+I have a wife, two children, job and a Ross 930 yacht called ‘Start Me Up'.

 My goal is for cohesive and positive management of our great club.

-We have a few new members to the committee and I’m sure you’ll welcome them with open arms, and we look forward to your support.
+We have a new members to the committee and I’m sure you’ll welcome them with open arms.

 See you out on the water.